Rio7-codes/The-Debate-Standard/README.md

 # Acknowledgements

-Special thanks to **Shrutosom Sengupta** for conceiving the original idea behind **The Debate Standard** and contributing debate-domain expertise and educational content throughout its development.
+Special thanks to **Shrutasom Sengupta** for conceiving the original idea behind **The Debate Standard** and contributing debate-domain expertise and educational content throughout its development.

 ---